Adelaide's warbler: Description

 Adelaide's warbler has gray upperparts with yellow underparts.
 The species has a yellow line above the eye and a white half-moon below it.
 Its average length is 12 cm and its average weight is 7 g.

+Distribution and habitat

-Adelaide's warbler occurs in the main island of Puerto Rico and in the island municipality of Vieques.
-The species occurs mainly in dry forests in the southern region of Puerto Rico such as the Guánica State Forest, with some occurrences in the northern moist forests and the central mountain range, Cordillera Central.
+Adelaide's warbler occurs only in the main island of Puerto Rico and in the island municipality of Vieques.
+The species occurs mainly in dry forests in the southern region of Puerto Rico such as the Guánica State Forest, with some occurrences in the northern moist forests and the central mountain range, the Cordillera Central.

+Diet and ecology

 Adelaide's warbler is an insectivore which gleans insects from the mid-top areas of the forest.
 It is also known to eat, although very rarely, spiders and small amphibians such as coquís.
 The species usually travels in mixed flocks which commonly include Puerto Rican todies, vireos and other New World warblers.

+Reproduction

 Adelaide's warblers build nests at heights of 1 to 7 m in which the female deposits anywhere from 2 to 4 white eggs.
 The eggshells usually have small brown spots.